gamejolt/doc-help/src/dev-packages/index.md

----
-title: Packages, Releases and Builds Guide
+# Packages, Releases and Builds Guide
----

-# Builds/Files

 Builds and packages are how you organize and distribute your game's files for people to play and download.